April 27

 Why Buy a Commercial Induction Burner?

-Products made for the home user are called consumer grade, while products made for professional use are called commercial grade or industrial grade.
+Products made for the home user are called consumer grade, and products made for professional use are called commercial or industrial grade.

-What's the difference between a commercial grade induction burner and a consumer grade induction burner?
-The important features for most buyers are better build quality, better temperature control, wider temperature range, a simpler control panel, and cost (they are more expensive).
+There are several differences between a commercial grade induction burner and a consumer grade induction burner.
+The important features for most buyers are better build quality, better temperature control, wider temperature range, a simpler control panel, and cost (commercial grade burners are more expensive).

 We talk more about these in the next section, What to Look for in a Commercial Grade Induction Burner.

-For example, not all commercial grade burners have a better build quality or better temperature control: you'd be surprised how many "professional" grade models have the same internal components as the brand's consumer grade models and just have a stainless steel housing.
-(Much as we love Duxtop, their "professional" induction burner has the exact same build quality as its 9600LS consumer grade model, except for a steel housing--but is also not as expensive as any of the commercial grade burners we review here).
+For example, not all commercial grade burners have a better build quality or better temperature control: you'd be surprised how many "professional" models have the same internal components as the brand's consumer grade models but have a stainless steel housing.
+(Much as we love Duxtop, their professional induction burner has identical controls as the 9600LS consumer grade model, with a steel housing--but it is also not as expensive as the commercial grade burners we review here).

-We guarantee that the commercial induction burners we recommend here are some of the best you can get.
+We guarantee that the commercial induction burners we recommend here are some of the best on the market.

 What to Look for in a Commercial Induction Burner

-We already talked about a lot of this in the previous section, but here are the features to look for when you're buying a commercial grade induction burner.
+We already talked about some of this in the previous section, but here's more detail about the features to look for when you're buying a commercial grade induction burner.

 Build Quality (Durability and Longevity)